 If you aren’t sure you meet these requirements, check with your hosting provider, who will be able to tell you what versions you are running.

 WooCommerce Payment transaction fees are in line with other similar payment gateways.
 The standard pricing model is 2.9% of the transaction + 0.30c.
 Depending on your monthly sales numbers, this could take a big chunk out of your profits.

 Sellers with consistently high sales may be able to negotiate better rates directly with WooCommerce.
-Even a small decrease would represent a significant uplift in revenue.
+Even a slight decrease would represent a significant uplift in revenue.

-If you are currently using a payment gateway with lower standard or negotiated rates, you’ll need to weigh up the benefits of having everything all in one interface against the savings made by using another payment system.
+Suppose you currently use a payment gateway with lower standard or negotiated rates.
+In that case, you’ll need to weigh up the benefits of having everything all in one interface against the savings made by using another payment system.